A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Transformation to a control-oriented model

 For more complex models, i.e. models containing a larger number of states, it might not be desirable to use every state as input to the data-based model and to predict every state as output.
 To avoid an unnecessarily large data-based model, i.e. a large number of inputs and outputs of the neural network, we can choose to only use a subset of the states.
-This subset we will call measurements $y$.
-The measurements can be selected such that $y$ corresponds to real measurements.
-This opens up the possibility of using the model in a state observer.
-In addition, states that are of interest to control the process can be added to $y$.
+This subset we refer to as measurements $y$.
+Measurements can be selected such that $y$ corresponds to real measurements.
+In addition, states that are of interest for process control or process monitoring can be added to $y$.
 This usually includes all states at the output of the crystallizer.
 As for the spatial dimension, where we only choose states at certain positions as measurements, it is useful not to predict the entire particle size distribution.
 Methods that provide the entire particle size distribution allow for the calculation of specific characteristic parameters, for example, the mode or median of the distribution, as well as any desired widths.
 To reduce the size of the data-based model, $y$ should only contain the characteristic parameters of the particle size distribution that are important for the process.
 Further reduction of the complexity of the neural network can be achieved by applying principal component analysis to the input of the neural network.
+When using only a subset of the states for the next prediction, state information important for the prediction of the next time step may be missing.
+Therefore, in addition to current measurements and inputs, the model must also use the history of measurements and inputs for the predictions.

-To enable the prediction based on measurements, we use a nonlinear autoregressive model with exogenous inputs (NARX) \citep{chenNonlinearSystemIdentification1990a}, which results in the following structure for our model:
+NARX models encode the history of measurements and inputs directly in the input of the data-based model.
+Instead of using only $y_k$ and $u_k$ for the prediction of $y_{k+1}$, past measurements and inputs are used additionally as input of the model.
+Compared to \eqref{eq:InputOutputEquation}, the use of NARX results in the following structure for the prediction of our model:

-For a NARX model, in addition to current measurement $y_k$ and input $u_k$ as inputs to the data-based model, past measurements and inputs up to time step $k-l$ are used.
+Past measurements and inputs are considered up to time step $k-l$ (where the lag parameter $l$ is a degree of freedom).
 The outputs still consist only of $y_{k+1}$.
-The significantly reduced number of outputs has a highly positive effect on the prediction accuracy.
+The significantly reduced number of outputs (predicting only $y_{k+1}$ rather than the full state $x_{k+1}$) makes the learning problem usually much simpler, leading to better prediction accuracies.